Eric Corriel Studios

 Site-specific immersive video installation, 2014

-Nighttime photograph; tunnel; medium shot of the silhouetted backs of two men; approximately 15 feet in front of them (a projection of) a raging fire, approximately 20 feet tall, presented in sharp 1 point perspecive so as to appear to be going on forever into infinity
+Night time photograph; tunnel; medium shot of the silhouetted backs of two men; approximately 15 feet in front of them (a projection of) a raging fire, approximately 20 feet tall, presented in sharp 1 point perspective so as to appear to be going on forever into infinity

 Photo credit: Brett Wood

-Fire Will Be Here provides a conceptual and experiential framework within which to engage the beauty and destructive nature of fire Shown in Staten Island (NYC)
+Fire Will Be Here provides a conceptual and experiential framework within which to engage the beauty and destructive nature of fire Shown at LUMEN Festival, Staten Island, New York

-Nightime photograph of a tunnel onto which is projected a faux 3D perspective of an firescape streching backwards in a narrow column into infinity
+Night time photograph of a tunnel onto which is projected a faux 3D perspective of a firescape stretching backwards in a narrow column into infinity

 Photo by Brett Wood